arapaima-uk/source.arapaima-uk.github.io/content/post/2017-06-17-vagrant-sql-server-linux-libvirt.md

 ## The Wrap

 I was slightly surprised that all this worked as well as it did; not so much the Vagrant part as the SQL Server on Linux part, which is certainly more complete than when I last looked at it.
 In particular, I wasn't expecting to be able to install tSQLt on Linux - I did have to make a change to the `SetClrEnabled.sql` script that is distributed with tSQLt to turn off `clr strict security`, but apart from that it all went pretty smoothly.
-I have a [presentation about tSQLt](http://www.sqlsaturday.com/645/Sessions/Details.aspx?sid=63722) to do next month, which was one of the motivations for this exercise, and I'll certainly be setting aside some time in the next day or two to see if everything else works the way I'd expect it do.
+I have a [presentation about tSQLt](http://www.sqlsaturday.com/645/Sessions/Details.aspx?sid=63722) to do next month, which was one of the motivations for this exercise, and I'll certainly be setting aside some time in the next day or two to see if everything else works the way one might expect.
 If you want to try this out at home, and assuming your setup is roughly like mine (kvm rather than Virtualbox, vagrant already working, etc, etc):

 ``` bash
 mkdir hereGoesNothing && cd hereGoesNothing;